-Tonic! has proudly represented Harmony Inc’s Area 1 region as Quartet Champions for the last five years, winning the most improved quartet award twice.
+Tonic! has proudly represented Harmony Inc’s Area 1 region as Quartet Champions from 2015 through 2019, winning the most improved quartet award twice.
 At the 2018 International Convention and Contest in Orlando, FL, Tonic! received fifth place medals as well as the “Image of Harmony Award” for service within the organization and the wider community, and the “Accord Award” for the most improved quartet.

 These busy bees have had a few changes over the years, but now lead Sharon Polkinghorne, tenor Nan Bowlin, and bari Joyce Pitcher are ably supported by bass Elaine Blanchard.

 They aren’t a competing quartet but no one has more fun!
 Nan, a voice and piano teacher keeps them in pitch, Sharon is convinced she is the show piece and enjoys every minute of that, Joyce (retired military, legal assistant and current legion member) found a few spare hours she simply had to fill, and Elaine, youngest, still working and wicked sense of humour, is willing to try anything they suggest.
 As long as they can keep the chords ringing, make people laugh and improve their talent for their good and the chorus, they will hopefully be buzzing around for a few more years!

 Message from HummmBugs: "Covid-19 prevents us from getting together physically at this time.
 Hoping we can soon virtually arrange a get together to catch up as well as sing a song or two.
 For the time being we are staying home, staying safe, lots of hand washing & of course home singing.
 We will be back!"